AndersonBY/python-repomix/README.md

 English | [简体中文](README_zh.md)

+## 🎯 1.
+Introduction

 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
-It is perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
+It's perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.

 The original [Repomix](https://github.com/yamadashy/repomix) is written in JavaScript, and this is the ported Python version.

-## 🌟 Features
+## ⭐ 2.
+Features

-- **AI-Optimized**: Formats your codebase in a way that's easy for AI to understand and process
+-   **AI-Optimized**: Formats your codebase in a way that's easy for AI to understand and process.
-- **Token Counting**: Provides token counts for each file and the entire repository using tiktoken
+-   **Token Counting**: Provides token counts for each file and the entire repository using tiktoken.
-- **Simple to Use**: Pack your entire repository with just one command
+-   **Simple to Use**: Pack your entire repository with just one command.
-- **Customizable**: Easily configure what to include or exclude
+-   **Customizable**: Easily configure what to include or exclude.
-- **Git-Aware**: Automatically respects your .gitignore files
+-   **Git-Aware**: Automatically respects your .gitignore files.
-- **Security-Focused**: Built-in security checks to detect and prevent inclusion of sensitive information
+-   **Security-Focused**: Built-in security checks to detect and prevent the inclusion of sensitive information.

-## 🚀 Quick Start
+## 🚀 3.
+Quick Start

 You can install Repomix using pip: